Johnnydotcom/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles list contents of two files
-4-lastlines Display the last 10 lines of file 5-firstlines Display the first 10 lines of file
+4-lastlines Display the last 10 lines of file 5-firstlines Display the first 10 lines of file 6-third_line a script that displays the third line of the file iacta